Revise the enforcements used by the identity manager framework in

 Using the example of Enforce props, you experience the following by default.
 If you add a custom field in Identity Settings, the field is automatically added to the props.conf file because the settings check occurs to sync and reload props to be consistent with the identity manager.

 Using the example of Enforce props, you experience the following by disabling it.
 If you add a custom field in Identity Settings, then you have to add that custom field to the props.conf file manually because the settings check no longer occurs.
-With enforce props disabled, any manual identity settings changes made without using the Splunk Web UI are also ignored.
+With enforce props turned off, any manual identity settings changes made without using the Splunk Web UI are also ignored.

 /local/inputs.conf file already has